How to Review your Life Insurance Policy

 As part of your review of your life insurance policy, you should also check to make sure your policy is with a life insurance company that is financially strong.

 Selecting a life insurance company should involve an assessment of its financial strength because you are entering into a long term obligation with the insurer to pay out a sum of money, hopefully, many years in the future.

 A specialist life insurance adviser will be able to find the financial strength rating of your current insurer as measured by a range of rating agencies like Standard & Poor’s, Fitch and Moody’s.
 Having a strong and stable capital base is a good measure of financial strength and will enable an insurer to not only sustain its strong credit rating but also grow its business.
 Most importantly it will be in a good position to pay out on its commitments to your beneficiaries who will receive the proceeds of your life insurance policy.

 In summary, it is important to regularly review your life insurance policy to ensure it continues to meet your needs and that is it is also still the most appropriate policy for you to have.

 For more help in reviewing your life insurance policy request our free PDF checklist of 40 Questions to Ask When Reviewing your Life Insurance Policy.
 It will give you all the questions you need to get a comprehensive review of your life policy.

-Capital for Life provides life insurance and premium financing services to life insurance brokers, wealth managers, private banks, trust companies and family offices.
+Capital for Life provides life insurance and premium financing services to financial advisers, life insurance brokers, wealth managers, private banks, trust companies and family offices.